indrawijayakusuma/bookShelf/README.md

 - JavaScript
 - npm (Node Package Manager)

 ## Prerequisites

 To run this project locally, ensure you have the following installed:

 - Node.js (along with npm)
-- MongoDB or PostgreSQL database (and the necessary connection details)

 ## Installation